 Meeples Generate Points

 The little wooden pieces you have are called "meeples" by the gaming community.
-This stands for "my people".
+This stands for "my people."
 In Carcassonne, they are called "followers.
 It's all the same thing.
-As I stated, on your turn, you will place the meeples in the most strategic place possible, to generate points.
+As I stated, on your turn, you will place the meeples in the most strategic place possible in order to generate points.

 You can assign your followers to be a: